acceleratedscience/open-ad-toolkit/examples/models_api/README.md

 ## What does this service do?

-This service offered by Accelerated Discovery at IBM enable researchers to run model inference as a service (MIaaS).
+This service offered by Accelerated Discovery at IBM enables researchers to run model inference as a service (MIaaS).
 Public models are available to use by all by connecting to our service with an api key.
 Private models can also be hosted by our service to enable users to run inference without setting up machine learning models locally.

 Our service helps users:
 - Eliminate the need to run inference locally